 i.
-Promote a coordinated approach to regulating development and site alteration within natural hazard lands to ensure public health and safety, protect property and mitigate risks associated with a changing climate.
+Promote a coordinated approach to regulating development and site alteration within natural hazard lands to ensure public health and safety and protect property.

-- 7.6.1 Direct development away from natural hazard lands or human-made hazards. - 7.6.2 Direct intensification, including through change in use, lot creation or additional units, away from natural hazard lands, unless permitted within a Floodplain Special Policy Area described within an area municipal official plan. - 7.6.3 Prohibit, unless permitted by provincial policies or regulations, development and site alteration within: - the dynamic beach hazard; a) - areas that would be rendered inaccessible to people and vehicles b) during times of flooding hazards, erosion hazards and/or dynamic beach hazards, unless it has been demonstrated that the site has safe access appropriate for the nature of the development and the natural hazard: and c) a floodway regardless of whether the area of inundation contains high points of land not subject to flooding.
+7.6.1 Direct development away from natural hazard lands or human-made hazards.

+- 7.6.2 Prohibit, unless permitted by provincial policies or regulations, development and site alteration within: - a) the dynamic beach hazard; - areas that would be rendered inaccessible to people and vehicles during times of flooding hazards, erosion hazards and/or dynamic beach hazards, unless it has been demonstrated that the site has safe access appropriate for the nature of the development and the natural hazard; and - c) a floodway regardless of whether the area of inundation contains high points of land not subject to flooding.